gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 We backup GitLab.com and make sure your data is secure, but you can't use these methods to export / backup your data yourself from GitLab.com.

-To migrate your repositories from one server to another with an up-to-date version of GitLab, you can use [rake tasks](import.md) to do a mass import of the repository.
+To migrate your repositories from one server to another with an up-to-date version of GitLab, you can use the [import rake task](import.md) to do a mass import of the repository.
+Note that if you do an import rake task, rather than a backup restore, you will have all your repositories, but not any other data.